tiimgreen/github-cheat-sheet/README.md

 ![Line Highlighting](http://i.imgur.com/8AhjrCz.png)

 ### Closing Issues via Commit Messages
-If a particular commit fixes an issue, any of the keywords `fix/fixes/fixed`, `close/closes/closed` or `resolve/resolves/resolved`, followed by the issue number, will close the issue once it is committed to the master branch.
+If a particular commit fixes an issue, any of the keywords `fix/fixes/fixed`, `close/closes/closed` or `resolve/resolves/resolved`, followed by the issue number, will close the issue once it is committed to the repository's default branch.

 ```bash
 $ git commit -m "Fix screwup, fixes #12"